-Plan F does not have any out of pocket costs like copays or deductibles.
+Medicare Plan F does not have any out-of-pocket costs like copays or deductibles.
 But many people save hundreds, sometimes thousands of dollars a year by choosing Plan G over Plan F. This is because, with Plan G, you save big money in your premiums each year.
-You do have to pay a small, Part B annual deductible ($198 in 2020) with Plan G, but that pales in comparison to the savings you get overall with your monthly premiums.
+You do have to pay a small, Part B annual deductible ($203 in 2021) with Plan G, but that pales in comparison to the savings you get overall with your monthly premiums.

 Keep this part in mind, anyone newly eligible for Medicare on or after January 1st, 2020, cannot get a Plan F. If you were eligible for Medicare Part A and Part B before January 2020, Plan F is still an option for you (pending underwriting approval).
 Even if you are eligible to purchase Medicare Supplement Plan F, it is still not a recommended option for most seniors.

 Medicare Plan F vs Plan G: The Strategy

 Here’s an example of the savings you can expect to see.
 Plan F usually charges the highest monthly premiums over all other Medigap plans.
 In this example, Plan F for a 65-year-old male in Arizona is around $150.00/month.
 Medicare Plan G however, has lower monthly premiums, around $115.00/month.

 With plan G, that’s a savings of about $420 dollars each year!

 Now let’s say you see a doctor or specialist and meet that annual Part B deductible ($203 in 2021), you’re still saving almost $200 dollars annually over Plan F. After 10 years, that’s a savings of almost $2,000 dollars just because you chose to strategize by getting Plan G over Plan F!